NinVoido/spotify-vpn/doc/man-sections/log-options.rst

   Echo ``parms`` to log output.

-  Designed to be used to send messages to a controlling application which is receiving the OpenVPN log output.
+  Designed to be used to send messages to a controlling application which is receiving the spotify log output.

 --errors-to-stderr
   Output errors to stderr instead of stdout unless log output is